Franchises that use this ready-made model of Dwarfdom

 David Weber's Bahzell trilogy has dwarves.
 Heavy emphasis on mining and living underground, technology better than anyone else's, and an absurd emphasis on family and clan that no other race can even follow.

-Discworld plays with the trope (when doesn't it?) by having this as the traditional Dwarven image that most Dwarfs aspire to, but many were born and raised in cities and work in factories.
+Discworld plays with the trope (when doesn't it?)—wherefore see a partly overlapping discussion in the Literature folder under "Parodies and radically different versions" below—by having this as the traditional Dwarven image that most Dwarfs aspire to, but many were born and raised in cities and work in factories.

 This is partly a parody of the way that an ethnic group will rhapsodise the old country more as they get further away from it.
 No-one in Scotland habitually wears tartan, for instance.
 Thus, it's noted that dwarfs who led quiet and respectable lives in the mountain mines reach Ankh-Morpork and are seized by a compulsion to dress in armour, carry battle-axes and drink like crazy.